defold/doc/docs/en/manuals/debugging.md

 4. If your code is depending on the values of variables (in an if-statement, for example), either `print` those values where they are used or checked, or inspect them with the debugger.

 Sometimes finding a bug can be a hard and time consuming process, requiring you to go through your code bit by bit, checking everything and narrowing down the faulty code and eliminating sources of error.
+This is best done by a method called "divide and conquer":

+1. Figure out which half (or less) of the code that must contain the bug.
+2. Again, figure out which half, of that half, must contain the bug.
+3. Continue narrowing down the code that must cause the bug until you find it.

 Happy hunting!